pshihn/bezier-points/README.md

 npm install --save points-on-curve
 ```

-The code is distributed as an ES6 module.
+The package is distributed as an ES6 module.

 ## API